 If contact lenses are right for you, your optometrist will provide you with the lenses, lens care kits, individual instructions for wear and care, and unlimited follow-up visits over a specified time.
 Hygiene is the most critical aspect of successful long-term contact lens wear.

 The American Optometric Association offers the following recommendations for contact lens wearers:

-- Always wash your hands before handling contact lenses.
+- Always wash and thoroughly dry your hands before handling contact lenses.

-- Carefully and regularly clean contact lenses, as directed by your optometrist.
-Rub the contact lenses with fingers and rinse thoroughly before soaking lenses overnight in sufficient multi-purpose solution to completely cover the lens.
+- Carefully and regularly clean contact lenses as directed by your optometrist.
+Rub the contact lenses with your fingers and rinse them thoroughly before soaking the lenses overnight in multipurpose solution that completely covers each lens.

-- Store lenses in the proper lens storage case and replace the case at a minimum of every three months.
+- Store lenses in the proper lens storage case, and replace the case at least every three months.
 Clean the case after each use, and keep it open and dry between cleanings.

 - Use only products recommended by your optometrist to clean and disinfect your lenses.
-Saline solution and rewetting drops are not designed to disinfect lenses.
+Saline solution and rewetting drops do not disinfect lenses.

-- Only fresh solution should be used to clean and store contact lenses.
-Never re-use old solution.
-Contact lens solution must be changed according to the manufacturer's recommendations, even if the lenses are not used daily.
+- Use only fresh solution to clean and store contact lenses.
+Never reuse old solution.
+Change the contact lens solution according to the manufacturer's recommendations, even if you don't use the lenses daily.

-- Always follow the recommended contact lens replacement schedule prescribed by your optometrist.
+- Always follow the recommended contact lens replacement schedule your optometrist prescribes.

 - Remove contact lenses before swimming or entering a hot tub.

 - See your optometrist for your regularly scheduled contact lens and eye examination.

 For more information on this topic, click here.